aalpkilic/ui5-walkthrough/README.md

 ---

-** To provide constructive assistance, the system allows you to conveniently list the invoices for shipments and seamlessly access their detailed information **
+**The system has been designed to facilitate your work by providing you with a convenient way to list the invoices associated with shipments.
+Additionally, you can seamlessly access all the detailed information related to these invoices, enabling you to provide constructive feedback.**

 ---